wattsjake/ece3710-notes/docs/source/project.rst

 Figure 12.
 Laser Cannon Sprite

-b. --Observations:-- The laser cannon is seven pixels tall and the width is variable depending on the DIP switch.
+b. **Observations:** The laser cannon is seven pixels tall and the width is variable depending on the DIP switch.

-c. --Requirements:-- Laser cannon with height of seven pixels and variable width of 7, 9, 11, or 13 pixels depending on the DIP switch.
+c. **Requirements:** Laser cannon with height of seven pixels and variable width of 7, 9, 11, or 13 pixels depending on the DIP switch.

 Invaders
 --------
 .. _invaders:

-a. --Test Procedure:-- Count the number of pixels the invaders are tall and wide.
+a. **Test Procedure:** Count the number of pixels the invaders are tall and wide.
 Verify with image.

     .. image:: images/invaders-sprites.drawio.png
         :width: 650